 A meal consisted of rice and a vegetable soup three times a day.
 Those POWs working in the mine received 700 grams a day, while camp workers received 450 grams a day.
 Officers, since they were not required to work, received 300 grams a day.
 Those working in the mine received three buns every second day since they did not return to camp for lunch.
 The meals were cooked in the camp kitchen which was manned by 15 POWs.
 Seven of the POWs were professional cooks.
 The kitchen had 11 cauldrons, 2 electric baking ovens, 2 kitchen ranges, 4 storerooms, and an icebox.

 To supplement their diets, the prisoners also ate dog meat, radishes, potato greens, and seaweed.
-As they entered the mess hall, they would say their POW number to a POW at a board.
-He would take a nail and place it in the hole in front of the man’s number.
+As they entered the mess hall, they would say their POW number to a POW at a wooden board who took a nail and placed it in the hole in front of the man’s number.
 After all the POWs had been fed, the board was cleared for the next meal.

 There were also bathing rooms in the camp with two bathing tanks that were 30 feet long, 10 feet wide, and 4 feet deep.
 The tubs were heated with very hot water.
 The POWs working in the mine bathed during the winter after cleaning themselves before entering the tubs.
 They did not bathe during the summer months to prevent skin diseases.